Hsuanccc/Personal-Package-Archive/Setting_LaunchPad_Account.md

 Need to generate your own GPG key, when uploading package to launchpad, launchpad will verify who upload the package, and then accept it.
 >`$gpg --gen-key` //generate new GPG key

-You will get similar message after sucessfully build the key :
+You will get similar message after successfully build the key :
 ```
 gpg: key <keyID> marked as ultimately trusted
 public and secret key created and signed.